-Many formulas are described as suitable for all life stages.
-These recipes are suitable for dogs of all ages and puppy will see no ill effects from consuming them.
+Many formulas are described as being suitable for all life stages.
+What this translates into is that these recipes are appropriate for dogs of all ages, and a puppy will see no ill effects from consuming them.

 Homemade Dog Food

 A more extreme alternative to commercial puppy food is to produce your own homemade dog food.
 Homemade dog food allows you to have complete control over the ingredients and nutrition that your Puppy receives.

 Nutrition For Puppies

 Overall Dog Nutrition